Changes to the NHS Pension Scheme

 As the NHS Pension Scheme is linked to the Consumer Price Index (CPI), high inflation in recent years has impacted the growth rate of many members’ pensions, leading many into tax charges.

 Changes in 2023 were therefore made to the career average (CARE) scheme (2015 and 95&08 practitioner) scheme revaluation date, moving it from 1 April to 6 April each year.
-This means the same CPI is used to revalue the schemes as is used to calculate the AA.
+This means the same CPI is used to revalue the schemes as is used to calculate the AA, so the AA is now based on true pension growth and not inflation.

-In April 2023, changes were also made to both the annual and lifetime allowances affecting UK pensions.
+In 2023, changes were announced for both the annual and lifetime allowances affecting UK pensions.
 Announced by the Chancellor of the Exchequer in the 2023 spring budget, the changes are as follows:

 The McCloud judgement (transitional protection remedy)